 The key advice any seasoned babywearer will offer about buying a sling is ‘try before you buy’.
 I’ve had friends who tried a particular sling once, didn’t like it and sadly wrote off babywearing entirely based on that one negative experience.
 There is a sling type for everyone but you may have to spend a little time figuring out which one is right for you.

 According to Ina, “it’s incredibly rare to be faced with circumstances that are totally incompatible with babywearing.
 Whether it’s surgeries, injuries, sore backs, dodgy hips, additional hardware or any other extra needs the wearer or little passenger may have – in most cases an experienced babywearing consultant will be able to work out a solution with you.”

 5. WHERE CAN I ‘TRY BEFORE I BUY’?

 You have more options than you might think:

-- Investigate your local or visit the national sling library.
+- Contact the national sling library.
 Mum of four, Tania Lawlor, is a trained babywearing consultant and librarian of the Babywearing Ireland Sling Library and operates the Babywearing Ireland library from her Kerry home.
 Members can borrow slings, via mail, from the library to try out for two weeks before deciding on which type to invest in.
 Funds raised from rental fees go directly into reinvesting in slings.